mjtpena/fabricdeveloper/src/content/posts/learn_IaC/learn_IaC.md

 ## Conclusion: Embracing IaC as the Future of Data and AI

-This journey into infrastructure has reinforced the importance of a holistic understanding of the technology stack for BI professionals.
-By bridging the gap between BI and infrastructure, we unlock new possibilities for data analysis and gain deeper insights.
-The ability to manage infrastructure opens doors to more advanced analytics techniques, including real-time analysis and AI integration.
-As the BI landscape evolves, embracing infrastructure knowledge will be crucial for staying ahead of the curve.
+This journey into infrastructure has reinforced the importance of a holistic understanding of the technology stack for Data and AI professionals.
+By bridging the gap between data and infrastructure, we unlock new possibilities for future applications to gain deeper insights.